w-okada/voice-changer/tutorials/tutorial_rvc_en_１_5_3_7.md

 #### input

 You can select a sound input device such as a microphone input.
 It's also possible to input from audio files (size limit applies).

-For win user, system sound is available as input.
-Please note if you set the system sound as output, the sound loop occurs.

 #### output